 This is how Temecula started to grow into the renowned wine tour destination we now know.
 In 1984 Temecula was recognized as an American Viticultural Area (AVA).
 In 1989, the city of Temecula was officially named as such.

-The denomination’s origin is traced back to the Luiseño Indians who used the term "Temecula" to designate a sunny place, illustrating once again the mild climate of the region.
+The denomination’s origin is traced back to the Luiseño Indians, who used the term "Temecula" to designate a sunny place, illustrating once again the mild climate of the region.
 The intricate history of Temecula Valley is at least as fascinating as its wine diversity.
-This region is now a recurrent destination for groups of tourists who want to explore its wineries, enjoy the popular balloon rides, or book a venue for a special event.
+This region is now a recurrent destination for groups of tourists who want to:

 Let Aall in Limo & Party Bus Help You Discover Temecula